SHEN YUN PERFORMING ARTS REVIEWS

 And waited.
 And waited.

 By around 9 p.m., Yin’s grandparents understood that their son had probably been detained once again.
 Yin said he was the only one still expecting his father to walk through the front door.
-Instead, a heavy knock sounded; it was a group of police officers notifying the family that Xinxiao Yin had been detained for practicing Falun Gong.
+Instead, a heavy knock sounded; it was a group of police officers notifying the family that Yin Xinxiao had been detained for practicing Falun Gong.

 The Performance the CCP Tries to Censor

 The performances also include several ethnic dances every year to highlight some of the 50-plus ethnic minority groups in China.
 These include Tibetans and Mongolians, whose cultures the CCP is actively trying to stamp out.
-It also includes Chinese songs in the traditional bel canto style that speak of profound themes like heaven, the Creator, and the meaning of life—themes the officially atheist Chinese regime has tried to convince the Chinese people are incompatible with their nationality.
+It also includes Chinese songs in the traditional bel canto style that speak of profound themes such as heaven, the Creator, and the meaning of life—themes the officially atheist Chinese regime has tried to convince the Chinese people are incompatible with their nationality.

-And then there are the dance stories that show people of faith in modern-day China, who persist despite the CCP’s oppression.
+And then there are the dance stories that show people of faith in modern-day China who persist despite the CCP’s oppression.
 These stories can include characters holding up banners that read “Falun Dafa is good” and scenes of the CCP’s persecution.

-Today, Yin is a classical Chinese dance major at Fei Tian College and has had the opportunity to tour with Shen Yun on practicum.
+In 2017, Yin and his mother had the chance to come to the United States.
+Today, Yin is a classical Chinese dance major at Fei Tian College and has had the opportunity to tour with Shen Yun on a practicum.

-“Here I’m doing something so meaningful and purposeful,” he said.
+“Here, I’m doing something so meaningful and purposeful,” he said.
 “I want to keep improving my artistic level, so that I can be more effective in what I do.”

 Free to Speak Truth to Power

-Xinxiao Yin came to the United States and saw his son perform on stage for the first time.
+Yin’s father came to the United States and saw his son perform on stage for the first time.
+“I never thought this could happen,” he said.

 One year, Yin was cast as the lead in a dance story about the persecution.
 It told the story of a police officer in China who discovers his sister is a Falun Gong practitioner when authorities come to arrest her for her faith.

-Xiuxian Yin on July 17, 2025.
+Yin Xiuxian on July 17, 2025.
 Yin is currently a classical Chinese dance major at Fei Tian College.
 (Courtesy of Xiuxian Yin)

-Xiuxian Yin on July 17, 2025.
+Yin Xiuxian on July 17, 2025.
 Yin is currently a classical Chinese dance major at Fei Tian College.
 Courtesy of Xiuxian Yin

-It was an environment where citizens were constantly bombarded with propaganda slandering Falun Gong, whether it be through state media, or even school textbooks, he said.
+“Because I grew up in that environment, I could understand what that felt like, the pressure these people were under,” Yin said.
+It was an environment where citizens were constantly bombarded with propaganda slandering Falun Gong, whether it be through state media or even school textbooks, he said.
 Speaking the truth about Falun Gong—that it is a peaceful practice that teaches people truth, compassion, and forbearance—was a terrifying act of courage.

 “These stories they show on stage, those are our own stories,” Yin’s father said.
-“It’s what we or our families and friends experienced, these are all true stories.”
+“It’s what we or our families and friends experienced; these are all true stories.”

 The Yins said the gratitude and relief they had in the United States when experiencing the freedom to express their beliefs was immeasurable.